timurcarstensen/multi-cluster-eval/README.md

   - Mounted shared storage for models, datasets, and output
   - Offline execution using pre-cached resources
 - Uses `lm-evaluation-harness` for the actual model evaluation
-- Outputs results as JSON files with unique identifiers
+- Outputs results as JSON files

 ### 5. **Output Organization**
 Results are organized in timestamped directories under `$EVAL_OUTPUT_DIR/$USER/`: